 First, let’s make it clear why marketers use content marketing.

-“Content marketing is an effective tactic to create interest about your business’s product or service by publishing relevant content and building authority in the targeted industry niche. ”
+“Content marketing is an effective tactic to create interest in your business’s product or service by publishing relevant content and building authority in the targeted industry niche. ”

 If this HLB (high-level bull shit) definition, won’t do much for you then maybe this pie will resonate with you: